pnp/blog/content/post/start-building-apps-for-teams.md

 ### [Microsoft Teams developer documentation](https://docs.microsoft.com/microsoftteams/platform/overview?WT.mc_id=m365-15200-wmastyka)

 Another great place to start is the developer documentation.
-It\'s a complete reference of the different development capabilities on the Teams platform.
+It's a complete reference of the different development capabilities on the Teams platform.
 You will find in there everything from a high-level overview of what you can build on Teams to the detailed specification of the different features.
-What\'s cool about learning from the docs is that you can choose your own path and which topics you want to learn first.
+What's cool about learning from the docs is that you can choose your own path and which topics you want to learn first.